ModelEarth/useeio.js/footprint/README.md

 Before and after building useeio-widgets, point this page at the new state models in OpenFootprint http://localhost:8887/useeio-widgets/build/iochart.html#indicators=ENRG,GHG,VADD

+Add at line 27.
+You will then see $0 in the center column.

+	// To test state data - Use GA, ME, MN, OR, WA for ones in API folder. modelID = "GAEEIOv1.0";

-Before and after build useeio-widgets, copy the "useeio-widgets/build/useeio_widgets.js" file into a fork of the "io" repo and replace "io/build/useeio_widgets.js" and see if anything changes in Github Desktop.
+Before and after building useeio-widgets, copy the "useeio-widgets/build/useeio_widgets.js" file into a fork of the "io" repo and replace "io/build/useeio_widgets.js" and see if anything changes in Github Desktop.
 (Copy it before building to first see if EPA already made a change.
 Not likely.)

 https://github.com/ModelEarth/io/tree/main/build/lib